oampo/thinkful-projects/node/lodash/dating.md

-## Functional Programming with Lodash
+title: Functional Programming with Lodash

-Level: Intermediate (and some Advanced)
-Time Estimate: 4h
+description:
+duration: 4 hours
+date_implemented:
+skill_level: Intermediate
+slug:
+tags: Node

-Topics: Functional styled JavaScript; Data management of Collections and Objects; Partial Application, Composition and Combinators
+Concepts: Functional styled JavaScript; Data management of Collections and Objects; Partial Application, Composition and Combinators

-## Brief
+## Project Brief

 These days, lonely coders rely on online learning to get to know new languages.
 But let’s be honest: one-app stands with the wrong language can lead to recurring bugs.
 Gone are the days of swiping left and right for the next best thing.
 Programmers are looking for languages they can trust.